NRauh/ButtTipBot/README.md

 When the bot sees an occurrence of the tip, it replies to tell the tipper that the ButtTip was sent, and adds a bit of motivation.

+Massive thanks to justcool393 for cleaning up (rewriting all but some whitespace) the original code!

 ##Contributing
 If you've noticed a bug report it through GitHub, or complain enough on Reddit so I see it.